lammps/lammps/doc/src/compute_modify.rst

          N = # of extra degrees of freedom to subtract *extra* syntax is identical to *extra/dof*, will be disabled at some point *dynamic/dof* value = *yes* or *no*
-         yes/no = do or do not re-compute the number of degrees of freedom (dof) contributing to the temperature *dynamic* syntax is identical to *dynamic/dof*, will be disabled at some point
+         yes/no = do or do not re-compute the number of degrees of freedom (DOF) contributing to the temperature *dynamic* syntax is identical to *dynamic/dof*, will be disabled at some point

 Examples